iiasa/Condor_run_R/configuring.md

 Path relative to [`GAMS_CURDIR`](#gams_curdir) pointing to the [work/restart file](https://www.gams.com/latest/docs/UG_SaveRestart.html) to launch GAMS with on the execution point.
 If set, the restart file is added to the bundle via a separate 7-Zip invocation.

-**:point_right:Note:** the configuration options that exclude files from the bundle, such as `BUNDLE_EXCLUE_DIR`, do not affect the bundling of the restart file.
+**:point_right:Note:** the configuration options that exclude files from the bundle, such as `BUNDLE_EXCLUDE_DIRS`, do not affect the bundling of the restart file.

 **:warning:Beware:** the restart file will not work if the GAMS version on the EP (see [GAMS_VERSION](#gams_version)) is older than the GAMS version used to generated it.
 The `Condor_run.R` submit script will throw an explanatory error in that case to prevent the run's jobs from later going on hold for this somewhat obscure reason.